Environmental POlicy and Development

 Species of Special Concern

 Pennsylvania Fish and Boat Commission has responsibility for fish, amphibians, reptiles, and other aquatic organisms.
-The U.S. Fish and Wildlife Service, Region 5, PA state field office oversees the federally listed species that occur in the Commonwealth.
+The U.S. Fish and Wildlife Service, Region 5, Pennsylvania state field office oversees the federally listed species that occur in the Commonwealth.
 Data to describe these species and associated natural plant communities is stored in the Pennsylvania Natural Heritage Program information system.

 Species of Special Concern are reviewed within all PennDOT project areas through coordination with the state and federal resource agencies.
 All efforts are taken to avoid impacts to these imperiled plants and animals.
 Minimization and mitigation procedures follow if a population is impacted by a transportation activity.
 A Species of Special Concern Handbook has been developed to guide species reviews through the transportation project development process.

 A policy has been developed to provide guidance related to which terrestrial resources merit compensation during the transportation development process.
 The policy also establishes procedures related to terrestrial mitigation and the authority to approve terrestrial mitigation plans.

 PennDOT works through the environmental processes to avoid and minimize impacts to wetlands.
-The PA Department of Environmental Protection has responsibility for protecting wetlands through PA Code Tiltle 25, Chapter 105, Dam Safety and Waterway Management.
+The state Department of Environmental Protection has responsibility for protecting wetlands through PA Code Tiltle 25, Chapter 105, Dam Safety and Waterway Management.
 PennDOT is represented on DEP's Wetlands Protection Advisory Committee.

 We have developed a Wetland Banking Memorandum of Agreement with the state and federal resource and permitting agencies to establish wetlands with increased ecological value and expedite the mitigation process.